Programme

 ———- ———- ———- ———-

-This is an interactive light installation constructed from hanging strands of purple light, through which the audience can move and touch.
-The light responds to contact and is accompanied by sound.
-The possible intention is to reflect on environmental imbalance and human responsibility, and to use bodily participation and immersive light to evoke fragility, care, and the possibility of change.
+This is an interactive light installation constructed from hanging strands of purple light, forming a cloud beneath which the audience can move.
+The light is accompanied by sound and responds to movement and the air around it.
+The work reflects on environmental imbalance and human responsibility, using bodily participation and immersive light to evoke fragility, care, and the possibility of change.

 ———- ———- ———- ———-